Antonrom00/laravel-model-changes-history/README.md

 }
 ```

-Clearing history changes:
+Clearing changes history:
 ```php
 $testModel->clearHistoryChanges();
 ```

-If you use `database` driver you can also use morph relations:
+If you use `database` driver you can also use morph relations to `Change` model:
 ```php
 $testModel->latestChangeMorph();
 $testModel->historyChangesMorph();